-Subjects Styles and More
+Subjects and Styles

 The following is a list of some of the styles I specialize in performing and the concepts I prioritize in teaching.
 While I'm certainly not limited to this list, these are subjects I feel set me apart from many other bass instructors, online or otherwise.
 For any additional questions, feel free to contact me directly.